 Why practice enhancement?

 In addition to simply being good practice, the Hospital Act and medical staff rules include the expectation that medical staff will participate in quality activities.

 It is a responsibility of the health authority boards to ensure that patient services are provided within a framework of professionalism and appropriate standards of medical care.

-Development of the MSPE system is led by BC health authorities, as it will apply to the physicians, nurse practitioners, midwives and dentists in their facilities and programs.
+Development of the practice enhancement program is a provincial collaboration led by BC health authorities, as it will apply to the physicians, nurse practitioners, midwives and dentists in their facilities and programs.

-The medical staff regulatory colleges are engaged as consulting partners and the BC Medical Quality Initiative provides project facilitation and support.
+The medical staff regulatory colleges are engaged as consulting partners and the BC Medical Quality Initiative (BC MQI) provides project facilitation and support.

 Why a provincial collaboration?